ReVanced-Extended-Community/Community-Guides/general-guides/community-wiki/ytm-guide.md

 Open the RVX Manager and press Select an application > **STORAGE** > and then select the YTM APK file that you downloaded from APKMirror.
 (It will probably be in your downloads folder.)

-Now press "Select patches", and then select the patches that you want.
+Now press "Select patches", and then the patches you want.
 I suggest using the Default patches selection except for the `Hide Upgrade Button` patch.
 To use the Default patches except for this patch, press the "Default" button at the top of the patches selection screen and then scroll down and uncheck the `Hide Upgrade Button` patch.

 You can see examples of what all of the patches do [here](https://github.com/ReVanced-Extended-Community/Patches-Documentation#youtube-music).

 If you decide not to use the default selection, keep the following things in mind:

-**a)** You must **include** the `MicroG Support` patch.
+**a)** You **must** include the `MicroG Support` patch.

 **b)** The 4 major patches are: